Hieuueihm/EMA/README.md

 ### Gateway
 1. Configure Wi-Fi and MQTT credentials in source
 2. Build with ESP-IDF
-3. Flash to TTGO LoRa32 board
+3. Flash to LilyGo LoRa32 board

 ### Server
 ```bash